SteerGroup/budget-tracker/notes.md

 ## Data Model

-- store record of tracked projects
+- [x] store record of tracked projects
-- structured data (YAML)--single file per project
 - information import via CSV and/or specific reports (from Agresso)

 ## Interface